kingmanzhang/IntroToHPC/cluster_utilization.md

 			The cluster is based on Red Hat

 			When submitting jobs, specify the version.
 Otherwise, a default is used or the latest version is used.

+			To submit
+			qsub application.sh

+			set up dependency
+			$ JOBHOLD=$(qsub application.sh)
+			$ echo JOBHOLD
+			This will return the job number for application, so that other jobs can be dependent on this one.

 ## HPC Live